-The dentists described to us the methods they used to help patients understand treatment options discussed.
+The dentist described to us the methods they used to help patients understand treatment options discussed.
+These included for example models and X-ray images.

 Are services responsive to people's needs?

 We found this practice was providing responsive care in accordance with the relevant regulations.